mikeizbicki/cmc-csci040/topic_06_Python_SyntacticSugar/lab-wardialing/README.md

    ```
    By catching this exception (with the `try`/`except` syntax), we can therefore determine whether a server exists at a given IP.

-   This function is still less-than-optimal, however, because it takes a LONG time when there is no IP address on the server.
+   This code is still less-than-optimal, however, because it takes a LONG time when there is no IP address on the server.
    [According to the documentation, `requests.get` can technically take forever](https://requests.readthedocs.io/en/latest/user/quickstart/).
    You should read the documentation above to figure out how to modify the call to the `requests.get` function so that it waits at most 5 seconds for a response from a server.
    (HINT: search for the phrase "timeout".)